in

 Bedroom TV Wall

-Mounting the TV on your wall is an easy task but if you are not confident to do the job then you might as well hire somehow to do it for you.
+Mounting the TV on your wall is an easy task but if you are not confident to do the job then you might as well hire someone to do it for you.

-The key to mounting your TV is knowing the best location to install it.
-You may find it more comfortable if the TV is directly parallel to your bed or you want it a bit on the side.
+The key to mounting your TV is knowing the best installation location.
+You may find it more comfortable if the TV is directly parallel to your bed or if you want it a bit on the side.
 It all really depends on your preference.
-One thing’s sure though, you don’t want that glare when you’re watching the TV so look out for that.
+One thing’s sure, though, you don’t want that glare when you’re watching the TV so look out for that.

 Wall Mounted Bedroom TV Layouts